 The cottage had some dampness problems and 3 years ago it has been treated with a traditional injected chemical damp proof course (DPC), and re-plastered with a modern cement-based renovation render.

-Since then the plaster started disintegrating and the customer reached out to the Listed Property Owners Club for advice to remedy the problem, who recommended her to look at the Aquapol solution.
+Since then the plaster started disintegrating and the customer reached out for advice to remedy the problem.

-The Aquapol dehydration system has been installed under the stairs, hidden from view.
+The magnetic DPC system has been installed under the stairs, hidden from view.
 Initial moisture readings have been taken from the core of the walls and the dehydration progress monitored every 6 months.

 The dehydration results after 6 months are shown below.
 The wall’s moisture content practically halved despite of a very wet and snowy winter.
 No other renovation work has been done on the cottage.
 No changes have been done in heating and ventilation regime.